-Most orgs imagine they understand the problem, but don’t take time to research it.
+Most organizationss imagine they understand the problem, and don’t take time to research it.
 They are content to use what they imagine as the basis for developing their solution.
 The problem space is where they’ll get their strongest insights and innovations, but you wouldn’t suspect this based on the amount of effort put toward exploring their solution and the people using it.

-I just returned from the ConveyUX conference in Seattle where I spoke and offered a little Q&A for attendees during the breaks.
+I just returned from the ConveyUX conference in Seattle where I gave a presentation and offered a little Q&A for attendees during the breaks.
 I’d like to share with you one question in particular, since it will help you focus on the problem, not the solution.

 Q: “How do I scope a study for a client who makes time-tracking software for employees who must clock-in and clock-out at work?”

 Clock-in and clock-out?
 Not as in consultants or employees at a digital agency, but as in employees arriving at a specific physical location, where time spent at that location is considered “working.”
 Dock workers, Starbucks baristas, stock clerks, etc.